-How To Season A New Smoker
+Guide: How to Season a New Smoker

 Prepare Your Smoker for Countless Uses

 You aren’t going to simply grill.
-You are going to create meals filled with aromas and flavors you have savored at many barbecues and restaurants.
+You’re going to create meals filled with aromas and flavors that are probably going to surpass those you’ve savored at barbecues and restaurants.

 You Can’t Start Cold

 Unlike a gas or charcoal grill, you can’t simply coat the cooking surface of your smoker, add kindling, and start things up.
 There is some prep work to be done.

 We advise that you take the time to season your new smoker before using it — not only to allow for even distribution of the cooking elements, but also to prepare your new culinary investment for many, many years of use.

 Why Season a New Smoker?

 By going through these seasoning steps, you will create a foundation for fantastic barbecue from the first brisket to the last Applewood-smoked chicken.
 Here are the benefits:

 You Remove Unwanted Odors